-The Danish Diabetes Academy (DDA) is delighted to offer DDA Co-Financed PhD Positionsfor the year 2018.
+The Danish Diabetes Academy (DDA) is delighted to offer the DDA PhD Positionsfor the academic year 2020-21.
 International students are eligible to apply for this application .

 User Review( votes)

 DDA is expected to foster enhanced collaboration between Danish diabetes research environments and ensure rapid distribution and shared access to novel research results, ideas and technologies, thus benefiting other research groups within the organisation.